NotwoJack/EVE-Exploration-Guide/en/EVE-Exploration-Guide.md

 **How to deal with an explored Standard Sleeper Cache**

-After entering the 1st pocket, observe the Tractor Beam area.
+After entering the 1st pocket, observe the Tractor Beam area. <br>
 If the Tractor Beam area is covered by the Guardian, it means the site was explored before last DT and the Guardian has no damage.
-The basic guide could be used.
+The basic guide could be used. <br>
 If not, it means this site was explored in the same DT period.
 You shall not enter the Guardian, but the process above without destroying Sentry Towers is still able to be used.
 Pull and hack the hidden cans with the Tractor Beam, then go to the 2nd pocket.
 Just give up the cans in the Logistic area.

 ## 7.5 Superior Sleeper Cache

 Superior Sleeper Cache is a level V Data Site.
 It needs 104+ probe strength and has about 120m-300m loot value.
 Almost every hacking minigame is red-difficulty.
 Except the cans with loot, the other cans need a Data Analyzer.
-T2 analyzers with Blackglass are strongly suggested.
+T2 analyzers with Blackglass are strongly suggested. <br>
 Superior Sleeper Cache could be divided into four parts.
 The Archive is more dangerous than the others.
 How to deal with an explored Superior Sleeper Cache would be introduced at the end of this chapter.

 ### 7.5.1 Basic Guide